 In the mid-19th century, the Ottoman Empire found itself in a precarious financial situation, trailing behind European technological advancements and struggling to maintain necessary military strength.
 Despite the global upsurge in trade and capital flows associated with the early wave of globalization, the Ottoman Empire struggled to keep pace, necessitating urgent economic and financial reforms.

-The reform movements in the Ottoman Empire actually go back to the 18thcentury, however it was with the declaration of the Tanzimat Decree, which made way for a constitutional state in the Empire for the first time, when the reform movement entered a new phase in the sense that liberalism that rose and developed in Europe had begun to take steps in the Ottoman Empire.
-The Tanzimat period was to be one where European influence had a great influence not only on administrative and military, but also on economic transformations, although the latter lagged behind the general momentum of change.
+The roots of reform in the Ottoman Empire trace back to the 18th century.
+However, it was with the proclamation of the Tanzimat Decree, heralding the establishment of a constitutional state in the Empire, that the reform movement entered a new phase.
+During this period, the influence of European liberalism, which had burgeoned on the continent, began to permeate the Ottoman Empire.
+While the Tanzimat era witnessed European impact on administrative, military, and economic domains, the latter domain lagged behind the broader momentum of change.

-The Crimean War of 1854-56 was a turning point in the history of the Empire, in the sense that for the first time ever Ottomans sided with two great European powers, Britain and France, fighting against Imperial Russia.
-The war ended with the signing of the Paris Peace Treaty in 1856, only one month after the Islahat Decree was issued by Sultan Abdülmecit.
-This decree introduced a number of reforms, including financial ones based on European support.
+The Crimean War of 1854-56 emerged as a pivotal juncture in the Empire's history, as Ottomans allied with two prominent European powers, Britain and France, in opposition to Imperial Russia.
+The war concluded with the signing of the Paris Peace Treaty in 1856, a mere month after Sultan Abdülmecit issued the Islahat Decree.
+This decree, notable for introducing a range of reforms, included financial modifications underwritten by European support.

 Imperial Ottoman Bank